arrow-kt/arrow/kategory-docs/docs/docs/patterns/errorhandling/README.md

 }
 ```

-Furthermore exception are costly to create. `Throwable#fillInStackTrace` attempts to gather all stack information to present you with a meaningful stacktrace.
+Furthermore exceptions are costly to create. `Throwable#fillInStackTrace` attempts to gather all stack information to present you with a meaningful stacktrace.

 ```java
 public class Throwable {